 What defines a classic piece of literature?
 What makes the written word stand the test of time?
 Can you be considered well-read if you’ve never conquered Moby Dick or survived War and Peace?
-Does reading classic books make you classy?
 Did studying books at school make you love or hate them?
 Have you ever pretended to read something you haven’t?
-Whether you prefer Henry James to EL James or Harry Potter to Hemingway, join podcaster and poet Leena Normington and bestselling author Cathy Rentzenbrink for a spirited debate dissecting classics, modern must-reads, and literary adventures.
+Whether you prefer Henry James to EL James or Harry Potter to Hemingway, join podcaster and poet Leena Norms, sports journalist Jordan Jarrett-Bryan and author Cathy Rentzenbrink for a spirited debate dissecting classics, modern must-reads and literary adventures.
+Chaired by Sara Veal.

 Joining the debate are

 Cathy Rentzenbrink – is the author of The Last Act of Love and A Manual for Heartache.
 She was born in Cornwall and grew up in Yorkshire.
 She won the Snaith and District Ladies’ Darts Championship when she was seventeen but is now sadly out of practice.
 She recently contributed to Common People: An Anthology of Working Class Writers, edited by Kit de Waal, which brings together sixteen well-known writers from working-class backgrounds with an equal number of debut writers from all over the UK.